djm/remark-shortcodes/README.md

 This is just the parser component; it allows [remark][remark] to understand the shortcodes at the block level and convert them to a representation in its Markdown AST (MDAST).
-The representation is as follows:
+Given either example above, the representation would end up as follows:

 ```js
 {